AlejandroAttento/DTrees/README.md

 What decision should Newox make to maximize its expected profits?

-This example demonstrates a complex decision tree for a land investment scenario, both with and without a utility function.
+*This example demonstrates a more complex decision tree for a land investment scenario, both with and without a utility function.*

 ### Without Utility Function